-Huskies are beautiful, spirited dogs who make for wonderful household pets.
-They can be a little mischievous, though they’re always living life to the fullest.
-But with their furry coat and insatiable energy levels, you may be wondering what these dogs were bred to do.
+Huskies are beautiful, spirited dogs who make for wonderful pets.
+They can be a little mischievous, but they’re always living life to the fullest.
+However, with their furry coats and insatiable energy levels, you may be wondering what these dogs were bred to do.

-So, what were Huskies bred for?
 Huskies were bred by the Chukchi people in Northeast Asia and Siberia to be sled dogs, reindeer-herding dogs, multi-purpose workers, companion dogs and guard dogs.
-Today, Huskies are primarily family companions today, many Huskies are still being bred for the purpose of pulling sleds in Alaska and other snowy regions.
+And although Huskies are primarily family companions today, many Huskies are still being bred for the purpose of pulling sleds in Alaska and other snowy regions today.

 There’s so much about the Siberian Husky that you probably don’t know!
 We will help you understand the history and origins of Huskies, which will ultimately help you learn more on why Huskies behave the way that they do.